Sexual domestication: ants that clone another species to survive

 A new mode of reproduction

-This discovery reveals a colonial life form of unparalleled complexity, with queens capable of giving birth to an incredible diversity of individuals, differing not only in caste or sex, but also in species.
-In evolution, organisms that were once separate sometimes unite to form a more complex entity, a phenomenon known as a major evolutionary transition in individuality.
+This discovery reveals a form of colonial life of unparalleled complexity, with queens capable of giving birth to an incredible diversity of individuals, differing not only in caste or sex, but also in species.
+In evolution, organisms that were once separate sometimes unite to form a more complex entity, a phenomenon described as a major evolutionary transition in individuality.
 In the case of xenoparity, two species have become sexually interdependent within the same colony, illustrating how such a transition can occur through a process of sexual domestication.

-Practical information
+Practical Information